open/close all folders

 - Shotguns Are Just Better: Why else would he have one in his desk?

-- Anti-Villain: He may have made a horrible mistake that landed himself in prison, but that does not necessarily make him a bad man.
+- Anti-Villain: He most likely has committed a serious crime that landed himself in prison, but that does not necessarily make him irredeemable.

 - The Atoner: If any prisoner has the chance to be rehabilitated, he is the one.